kamaliki/golang/README.md

 1. Clone the repository or download the source code from [GitHub](https://github.com/kamaliki/golang).
 2. Open the terminal or command prompt and navigate to the project directory.
-3. Run the following command to build and run the greeting module:
+3. Run the following command to test the greeting module:

     ```shell
-    go run greeting.go
+    go test
     ```

 4. Next, build and run the hello module using the greeting module: